East Fork Roofing is a licensed by the state of Nevada Manufactured Housing Division to service mobile homes under license number K0053.

-For the best results we’ll completely remove the old layers to ensure that the decking is sound.
-During the removal, the entire team is looking for defective decking and determining, if any, needs to be replaced.
+For the best results, we'll completely remove the old layers to ensure that the decking is sound.
+During the Reno roof replacement process, the entire team is looking for defective decking and determining if any would need to be replaced.
 Any decking that is not capable of providing support of the weight of the roofing or capable of holding the nails, will be replaced prior to install.

 Prepare the roof for new shingles

 We'll install drip edge along your roof's edges, as required by building code, to prevent long term damage to fascia and wood around the perimeter of your roof.
 Roofing felt will then be installed to provide the first layer of moisture protection.